 Isaac Hornbeck died without having the original deed recorded.
 Then, on 8 Jul 1802, Williams, through his attorney in fact, Thomas Bullitt, a Louisville merchant, conveyed the 700 acres to Isaac's sons, Samuel, John, and Neal.

 It's interesting to note that, of the 1400 acres in Williams' settlement and preemption, he conveyed 700 acres to Isaac Hornbeck, and 862.5 acres to George Reed, as shown on another page.
+Note also, that Williams warranted 700 acres and no more to the Hornbecks.

 A photocopy of this deed is shown below.
+A transcription of the deed follows.

 If you, the reader, have an interest in any particular part of our county history, and wish to contribute to this effort, use the form on our Contact Us page to send us your comments about this, or any Bullitt County History page.
 We welcome your comments and suggestions.
 If you feel that we have misspoken at any point, please feel free to point this out to us.